 which put on a real show for each guest that used the hides which overlooked this water hole.
 The visits of the Stone Curlews presented our guests with opportunities to capture images of the birds drinking, bathing & more.

-PHOTOGRAPH THE SPANISH WILDLIFE & BIRDLIFE OF TOLEDO YOURSELF
+PHOTOGRAPH THE SPANISH WILDLIFE & BIRDLIFE OF THE ESTATE OF EL TARAY YOURSELF

-To photograph the Spanish Wildlife & Birdlife of Toledo yourself, join Alan, in Spain during June & July 2020 for a trip lasting seven nights.
-This photography holiday is ideal for photographing a wide variety of Spanish Birds, including common buzzard, common reed warbler, common sandpiper, crested lark, hoopoe, Iberian hare, lesser kestrel, little owl, harriers of varying type, spotless starling, starling, stone curlew, wild rabbit & more besides!
+To photograph the Spanish Wildlife & Birdlife of Toledo yourself, join David, in Spain during June & July 2020 for a trip lasting seven nights.
+This photography trip to the estate of El Taray is ideal for photographing a wide variety of Spanish Birds, including common buzzard, common reed warbler, common sandpiper, crested lark, hoopoe, Iberian hare, lesser kestrel, little owl, harriers of varying type, spotless starling, starling, stone curlew, wild rabbit & more besides!

 All the details of the Spanish Birdlife of Toledo photography holiday are available on the dedicated event page